ojosdegris/fast-static/README.md

 ===========
 Russian: https://github.com/Hkey1/fast-static/blob/master/README_ru-ru.md

-Node.js module.
-Simple to use build automation for frontend files.
+fast-static is a node.js module, a simple build automation tool for front-end files.
-You don't need to write specials build files or run build.
+You do not need to write special build files in order to use it.

-When env=production this module use in memory cash.
+In addition to that fast-static will enable in memory cache when ``` env=production ```.
-That make fast-static faster then default Express/Connect static middleware.
+This makes fast-static faster than default Express/Connect static middleware.

 ##Features